aspose-tex/Aspose.TeX-Documentation/net/developer-guide/advanced-features/latex-math-rendering/_index.md

 \usepackage{amsfonts}
 \usepackage{amssymb}
 ```
 which provides slightly more advanced math formula support than basic LaTeX.
-You can, for example, add the `color` package if you want to use your own highlightening in the formula, as we showed in the code example.
+You can, for example, add the `color` package if you want to use your own highlighting in the formula, as we showed in the code example.

 Then we instruct the renderer to scale the output by 300%.

 Next two options define the foreground and background colors.
-Those parts of the formula that are not covered ("colored") by the custom highlightening will be displayed in the `TextColor` color.
+Those parts of the formula that are not covered ("colored") by the custom highlighting will be displayed in the `TextColor` color.

 The next line of the example doesn't make much sense.
 It just demonstrates that you can direct the log output to some stream.